shailshouryya/Fun-Projects/README.md

 * [The Dangers of "Evil Twin" Wi-Fi Hotspots](https://www.lifewire.com/dangers-of-evil-twin-wi-fi-hotspots-2487659) - Lifewire, by Andy O'Donnell; Updated May 15, 2019
 * [Cisco Systems Networking Tutorials and Resources: Cisco offers certifications in several networking technology areas](https://www.lifewire.com/cisco-systems-corporation-817476) - Lifewire, by Bradley Mitchell; Updated December 06, 2018
 * [MAC Addresses With Formatting Examples](https://www.lifewire.com/introduction-to-mac-addresses-817937) - Lifewire, by Bradley Mitchell; Updated May 30, 2019
+* [MAC Address Filtering: What It Is and How It Works](https://www.lifewire.com/enabling-mac-address-filtering-wireless-router-816571) - Lifewire, By Bradley Mitchell; Updated June 01, 2019
 * [What Is Tethering a Cellphone?](https://www.lifewire.com/what-is-tethering-2377921) - Lifewire, by Melanie Pinola; Updated May 16, 2019
 * [Major Events in The History of Computer Networks](https://www.lifewire.com/major-events-computer-networks-817417) - Lifewire, by Bradley Mitchell; Updated April 02, 2019
 * [How to Build and Maintain the Best Home Network](https://www.lifewire.com/how-to-build-and-maintain-the-best-home-network-4097862) - Lifewire, by Bradley Mitchell; Updated May 31, 2019